csrichardkim/csrichardkim.github.io/essays/codingStyle.md

+## Note on AI

 AI used for formatting, and ironically grammar.